Enemies (Stargate SG-1): Plot

 On their ship, the Carters complete the repairs and leave the corona.
 They detect Apophis' ship, yet no life signs emanate from it, so they ring aboard to get new crystals.
 There, it appears the self-destruct command was activated, which Jacob wants to deactivate, while O'Neill and Major Carter retrieve the crystals.
 However, they soon detect Replicators.
 Nevertheless, they procure the crystals, but not before the Replicators attack.
 The three ring back to the Ha'tak and escape in the wake of the explosion of Apophis' ship.
-Afterwards, they bring the hyperspace engines back online when they suddenly detect a Tel'tak, piloted by Teal'c with several Jaffa which, according to Teal'c, helped him escape.
+Afterwards, they bring the hyperspace engines back online when they suddenly detect a Tel'tak, piloted by Teal'c with several Jaffa who, according to Teal'c, helped him escape.
 Teal'c lands his ship on the Ha’tak and is greeted by his team mates.
-However, when O'Neill's goes to embrace him, Teal’c takes his gun and, with the other Jaffa, holds SG-1 at gunpoint.
+However, when O'Neill goes to embrace him, Teal’c takes his gun and, with the other Jaffa, holds SG-1 at gunpoint.
 Apophis enters and declares Teal'c as his First Prime again.